Quantum Protocol Specifications

 This section outlines the complete user journey with the Quantum Protocol, basically highlighting all the user interactions with Quantum.

 Users begin by registering the quantum circuits they wish to generate and aggregate proofs for.
 This is accomplished seamlessly using the quantum-sdk.
 During the Circuit Registration phase, users submit circuit-specific data (e.g., verification keys) to the Quantum Node.
-In return, they receive a unique identifier called the circuitKey
+In return, they receive a unique identifier called the circuitHash

 , which will be used in subsequent interactions with the protocol.